NamitM2/StudySphere_Formerly-Notes-Copilot/README.md

 - JavaScript: React 18, Vite, Tailwind CSS
 - Database: PostgreSQL with pgvector extension
 - Authentication: Supabase Auth with JWT tokens
-- AI/ML: Google Gemini 2.0 Flash Experimental for answer generation, text-embedding-004 for semantic search (768-dim)
+- AI/ML: Google Gemini 2.5 Flash for answer generation, text-embedding-004 for semantic search (768-dim)

 ## Feel free to use in any way you would like to :)